-When Ayesha Tan-Jones began work on a dystopian sci-fi film in 2013 she had no idea that her warning sign was a soon-to-be existence.
-Here, we speak to the London-based artist ahead of its premiere
+When Ayesha Tan-Jones began work on a dystopian sci-fi film in 2013 they had no idea that their warning sign was a soon-to-be existence.
+Here, they share the full film with us

-With a climate change naysayer as the U.S. president and London hitting its upper limit of air pollution levels within just five days of 2017 – resulting in subsequent toxic air alerts across the capital during the month of January – it seems entirely nonhyperbolic to suggest we’re living in an increasingly dystopian reality.
-However, when visual artist Ayesha Tan-Jones first embarked on her Indigo Zoom project in 2013, she had no idea the issues explored in her film would have such pertinent parallels with her everyday existence so soon.
+With a climate change naysayer as the US president and London hitting its upper limit of air pollution levels within just five days of 2017 – resulting in subsequent toxic air alerts across the capital during the month of January – it seems entirely nonhyperbolic to suggest we’re living in an increasingly dystopian reality.
+However, when visual artist Ayesha Tan-Jones first embarked on their Indigo Zoom project in 2013, they had no idea the issues explored in their film would have such pertinent parallels with their everyday existence so soon.

-Following hydrogen hackers and modern day superhero Indigo Zoom on her quest to source clean air and escape the shackles of the establishment, the project serves as a tongue-in-cheek warning as to what further environmental damage could mean for our own existence.
+Following hydrogen hackers and modern-day superhero Indigo Zoom on their quest to source clean air and escape the shackles of the establishment, the project serves as a tongue-in-cheek warning as to what further environmental damage could mean for our own existence.

-Running at south London’s Limbo Limbo for five days – kicking off Wednesday evening with a film screening from 8pm and closing on Sunday with a “breath-based yoga class and heliotropic breathing meditation class”.
-Below, we speak to Tan-Jones about the importance of political art in the post-truth era, why she created real, shoppable products from the film for us to purchase, and how sometimes the suffocation of living in London can drive creativity forward.
+Below, we speak to Tan-Jones about the importance of political art in the post-truth era, why they created real, shoppable products from the film for us to purchase, and how sometimes the suffocation of living in London can drive creativity forward.

 Indigo Zoom is the finished product of a project you’ve been exploring for a while now.
 But what motivated you to begin exploring issues such as climate change?

 Ayesha Tan-Jones: It actually began in 2013 and I was at a climate change protest and wanted to go as a character, not just as Ayesha.
 I made this mask and went to the protest, and from there I made this mask into a character called Indigo Zoom.
-Originally, she was a superhero skateboarder.
+Originally, they were a superhero skateboarder.

 Why did you decide that now was a good time to culminate Indigo Zoom’s adventures?

 Ayesha Tan-Jones: It’s been a few years and has come to the point where I've got all of the footage that is ready to make into this real, beefy film.
-There's loads of little layers to the project – little innuendos and references to other artworks within the film.
+There are loads of little layers to the project – little innuendos and references to other artworks within the film.
 I'm just ready to move on and make fresh work.
-I've got a residency at Yorkshire Sculpture Park in March and there's a whole new project for another conversation about witchcraft.

 The film, accompanying sculptures and objects, is steeped in political ideas and concepts – but what do you want people to take away after they experience it?